athinanyen/Web-Developmet/README.md

 * _ and $ are possible anytime.
 * javascript varibles are case sensitive (p and P would be different)
 * all the assignment operators expressions executes from right to left
-* ++ is a unary operator
+* ++ and -- are unary operator
-* binary operators=+,*,/,-, are binary operaters because they need two operators because they need two operands to exeute
+* binary operators=+,*,/,-, are binary operators because they need two operands to exeute
 * unary operator = is implemented on a single operand
 * operand = numbers, strings, varibles which are surronding the operator
 * age++2; = this is nothing, it will give error